-Chorus Homes Group Limited is a subsidiary of the Places for People Group Limited, 80 Cheapside, London, EC2V 6EE.
+Chorus Homes Group Limited is a subsidiary of the Places for People Group Limited, 305 Gray's Inn Road, London, WC1X 8QR.
 As the parent company publishes consolidated group accounts, the company has taken advantage of the exemption not to report transactions with other group members as permitted in FRS 102 section 33.1A.

-16. Group Undertakings
+16. GROUP UNDERTAKINGS